anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

 where:
 - C - document collection
 - Q - query
-- R - ranked list of documents retrieved by IR system (\\( R \subseteq C \\))
+- R - ranked list of documents retrieved by the IR system (\\( R \subseteq C \\))
 - S - subset of documents in R already provided to the user (\\( S \subseteq C \\))
 - R \\ S - subset of documents not yet offered to the user
 - \\( \lambda \\) - hyperparameter to prefer more relevant or more diverse documents

 Let's implement this technique (see [5, 6] for other implementations).
 First, we select the most relevant document.
 Then we iteratively select the document that gives the maximum MMR score (most relevant one and most dissimilar to the documents that we have already selected), until we select the requested number of documents.

-We are going to reuse the matrix of similarities computed before, and now we are going to use the similarities between each pair of documents.
-The metric for document-document similarity can be different than query-document similarity, but we are going to use cosine similarity for simplicity.
+We'll reuse the previously computed similarity matrix and now use similarities between each pair of documents.
+The document-document similarity metric can differ from the query-document similarity, but for simplicity, we'll use cosine similarity as well.

 ```python
 def maximal_marginal_relevance(similarities, num_to_select, lambda_param):